 Toxicity (water and sediment).

 The work plan must include a schedule for sampling.
 Timing, duration, and frequency of monitoring must be based on the land use, complexity, hydrology, and size of the waterbody.
 Table MRP-10 includes minimum monitoring frequency for parameters requiring follow-up monitoring by the Executive Officer.
 Agricultural parameters that are less common may be monitored less frequently.
-Modifications to the follow-up receiving water quality monitoring parameters, frequency, and schedule may be submitted for Executive Officer consideration and approval.
+Modifications to the follow-up surface receiving water monitoring parameters, frequency, and schedule may be submitted for Executive Officer consideration and approval.
 At a minimum, the work plan schedule must consist of monthly monitoring of common agricultural parameters, including two major storm events during the wet season (October 1 – April 30).

-If water column toxicity analyses must be conducted to comply with follow-up monitoring requirement, the analyses must be performed on 100% (undiluted) samples.
+If water column toxicity analyses must be conducted to comply with follow-up surface receiving water monitoring requirements, the analyses must be performed on 100% (undiluted) samples.
 At sites where persistent unresolved toxicity is found, the Executive Officer may require concurrent toxicity and chemical analyses and a TIE to identify the individual discharges causing the toxicity.

 Stormwater monitoring must be conducted within 18 hours of storm events, preferably including the first flush run-off event (see definition in Attachment C) that results in significant increase in stream flow.
 For the purposes of this MRP, a storm event is defined as precipitation producing onsite runoff (surface water flow) capable of creating significant ponding, erosion, or other water quality problems.
 A significant storm event will generally result in greater than half-inch of rain within a 24-hour period.